What is Translation Risk?

 Example of Translation Risk

-Let’s consider a simple example of translation risk and how it affects the firms.
+Let’s consider a simple example of translation risk and how it affects firms.
 Consider a multinational corporation operating in UK and US geographies.
-By operating, we mean, the firm has assets and liabilities in both the countries.
+By operating, we mean the firm has assets and liabilities in both countries.

 The BREXIT discussions have intensified, which has affected the price of the Pound sterling.
-Similarly, because of economic tensions between the US and Iran in the middle east, the crude price and dollar price have fluctuated.
-These scenarios lead to the shift in the dollar pound exchange rate from .80 to 1.0.
+Similarly, the crude and dollar prices have fluctuated because of economic tensions between the US and Iran in the Middle East.
+These scenarios lead to a shift in the dollar pound exchange rate from .80 to 1.0.

 Important Points to Note About the Change in Translation Risk

-- Since this risk does not affect the cash flow but only the reporting structure, no question arises of any tax exemption that the firm can make use of.
-Also, there is no change in the value of the firm because of translation risk, unlike other risks and exposures.
-In simple terms, it is more of a measurable concept rather than the cash flow concept.
-An important point to note is that it is recorded when reported and not when realized.
-Hence it won’t be wrong to say that it results only in notional gain or losses.
+- Since this risk does not affect the cash flow but only the reporting structure, no question arises of any tax exemption that the firm can use.
+Also, there is no change in the firm's value because of translation risk, unlike other risks and exposures.
+In simple terms, it is more of a measurable concept than a cash flow concept.
+The important point is that it is recorded when reported and not when realized.
+Hence it won't be wrong to say that it results only in notional gains or losses.

 - The risk arising because of translation risk sits on the balance sheet of the firm as translation exposure.
 There can be multiple methods to measure it like Current/no current method, monetary/ non-monetary method, temporal method, and current rate method.
 Similarly, firms can utilize multiple ways to manage this exposure, like using derivative/exotic financial products like currency options, currency swaps, and forward contracts.
 We will skip the details around these as these are complex topics and can be covered separately.